alvaroga91/bluez5-spp-example/README.md

 Launch this application and service should become available from other ends software.

+Usage: ./btspp [-scf] [file...]
+	-s for SPP as an echo server
+	-c for SPP as a client
+	-f for FTP server (Currently not implemented)

 # Original comments

 This is an example Bluetooth Serial Port Profile client and server